jingypro/jingypro/README.md

 - 👋 Hi, I’m @jingypro
-- 👀 I’m interested in cloud technology, solution architecting and development
+- 👀 I’m interested in cloud technology, solution architecting and SaaS development
 - 🌱 I’m currently learning serverless computing, full stack web development, and architecting in general
 - 💞️ I’m looking to collaborate on creating a web app for writers
 - 📫 How to reach me: jingyan.pro@gmail.com